- Irene Yen, PhD

-This IRL research investigates how Rental Assistance Demonstration (RAD) policy implementation in San Francisco affects people living in public housing.
+This IRL research investigated how Rental Assistance Demonstration (RAD) policy implementation in San Francisco affected people living in public housing (2006-2019).
 RAD is a public-private partnership that transfers management of public housing sites from traditional public housing authorities to private developers in order to leverage the private capital necessary to renovate deteriorating public housing structures.
-Using data from two health service systems, the team is investigating the change in prevalence of health conditions and health care utilization before and after renovations.
-Through qualitative interviews the team is exploring 1) the impact the built and social environment has on the health experiences of residents and 2) the considerations private developers and managers make when renovating, redeveloping, and managing public housing communities that impact the health of residents.
+Using data from two health service systems, the team investigated the change in prevalence of health conditions and health care utilization before and after renovations.
+Through qualitative interviews the team explored 1) the impact the built and social environment had on the health experiences of residents and 2) the considerations private developers and managers made when renovating, redeveloping, and managing public housing communities that impact the health of residents.

 Irene Yen, PhD